Coronavirus (COVID-19) Preparedness Information Learn More

 Visitor Restrictions and Screening Guidelines

-In accordance with guidance from the Virginia Department of Health (VDH) and Centers for Disease Control and Prevention (CDC), and with the health and safety of our patients, families, employees and community in mind, Twin County Regional Healthcare is implementing strict visitor restrictions, moving to a zero-visitor protocol effective 6:00 am, Wednesday, March 25, 2020.
-Exceptions will include:
+In accordance with guidance from the Virginia Department of Health (VDH) and Centers for Disease Control and Prevention (CDC), and with the health and safety of our patients, families, employees and community in mind, Twin County Regional Healthcare is implementing one visitor restrictions.

 - Hospitalized minors (maximum of 2 family members/significant others per stay – must show ID)

 - Patients giving birth (1 family member/significant other per hospital stay)

 - End of Life patients or patients with special situations should contact their care team (nurse or case manager) and attending physician

 - Children 16 and under, including siblings of patients, may not visit

 We have already limited entry as well, and everyone entering the hospital campus must use the Emergency Department or Main Entrance for access.
 Per CDC guidelines, everyone entering our facility will be screened for respiratory symptoms and risk of exposure.